uppedtrout/Better-config/README.md

 SPIRIT OF THE EARTH, REMEMBER!
 NINNKIGAL, Spouse of NINNAZU
 May she cause him to turn his face toward the Place where she is!
-May the wicked Demons depart!Downloaded from www.holybooks.com May they seize one another!
+May the wicked Demons depart!
+May they seize one another!
 May they feed on one another's bones!
 SPIRIT OF THE SKY, REMEMBER!